MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 The developer however is discouraged from exposing any function that can have `O(n)` or worse linear time complexity.
 The reasoning for this is that if an actor calls a function that loops over all other actors, 1000 actors will end up doing 1000 times 1000 loops, which will be slow no matter the programming language.

-In most cases this is easily avoided by taking the time to make more specific bindings, like a function that takes a limb index, and returns that limb that is attached to us, or a special value that signals that all limbs have been iterated.
+In most cases this is easily avoided by taking the time to make more specific bindings, like the `get_limb` function from the introductory post that takes a limb index, and returns that limb that is attached to us, or a special value that signals that all limbs have been iterated.
 This is opposed to exposing an `O(n)` function that loops over all entities in the scene, just so the modder can test whether it's a limb.

 # Multithreading